timoxley/upnode/README.markdown

 Returns a transaction function `up()` for the connection.

+The `up` object emits `"up"` when the link is established, `"down" when the link is severed, and `"reconnect"` for each reconnection attempt.

 If you give `.connect()` a callback, you *must* emit an `'up', remote` event on the `conn` object with the remote object you want to make available to the subsequent `up()` transactions.